Pyrocide11/BloomAndDoom/README.md

 ![Logo]()

-### Bloom And Doom - for Forge 1.19.2 - by uhhh, yes.
+### Bloom And Doom - for Forge/Fabric 1.20.1

 ## About

-Rember to write about section
+Mod that expands dye and flower mechanics

 ## Credits

 - LazTheArtist [Code]
+- Xypercode [Code]
 - Pyrocidian [yes]
-- rember to fill out credits section
+- Elithris [Art]